Home | Browse Topics | Family law | Parents, guardians and caregivers | “Family Dispute Resolution”: Mediation through the Family Court

 Family Dispute Resolution (FDR) is a service where an independent mediator will help the parents discuss the issues and try to reach an agreement.

-You usually can’t apply to the Family Court for it to deal with a dispute unless you’ve already tried to resolve the dispute through the FDR process.
-See “Disputes between guardians” and “What you need to do before you can apply for a Parenting Order” in this chapter
+You usually can’t apply to the Family Court to deal with a dispute unless you’ve already tried to resolve the dispute through the FDR process.

-For more information on FDR from the Ministry of Justice website, go to www.justice.govt.nz and search “Mediation to work out parenting disagreements”.
+You can get more information on FDR from the Ministry of Justice website, here (or go to: www.justice.govt.nz and search “Mediation to work out parenting disagreements”).

 Note: Family Dispute Resolution replaced the free counselling and mediation services that used to be provided to all people taking disputes to the Family Court.